 Whether the entire universe has this “preference” for increasing novelty over time is a bit more speculative.
 Immersed in the novelty-seeking and novelty-producing world that humans inhabit, it may seem like there is always something unique being formed; so perhaps it is understandable for one to think that this is like a universal law.
 However, McKenna’s universalisation of novelty is problematic because it presupposes that nature is teleological; that it has a purpose or direction.

 While the way that we seek novelty may be unique to humans (since we can actually produce new forms – be it artistic styles or inventions), the basis for our novelty-seeking tendencies appears to be shared with other species.
-Animal studies have shown that levels of dopamine (the ‘reward chemical’) increase in the context of novelty.
-The release of dopamine motivates us to seek rewards, rather than being a reward in itself or a ‘feel-good chemical’, as it is commonly referred to as.
-Thus, the brain responds to novelty with the release of dopamine, which motivates us to explore in order to find a reward.
+Animal studies have shown that levels of dopamine increase in the context of novelty.
+The release of dopamine motivates us to act to achieve a goal, rather than being a reward in itself (dopamine is not a ‘feel-good chemical’, ‘pleasure chemical’, or ‘reward chemical’, as it is commonly – and mistakenly – called).
+Thus, the brain responds to novelty with the release of dopamine, which motivates us to explore and act.

 When we see something new, we see it has a potential for rewarding us in some way.
 This potential that lies in new things motivates us to explore our environment for rewards.
 The brain learns that the stimulus, once familiar, has no reward associated with it and so it loses its potential.
 For this reason, only completely new objects activate the midbrain area and increase our levels of dopamine.